greatfrontend/black-friday-cyber-monday-deals/README.md

 | [certificates.dev](https://certificates.dev/?utm_source=greatfrontend&utm_medium=github&utm_campaign=cert_bf2025_bf) | Get ready for your interview with a certification!
 Get certified in React, Angular, JavaScript, Nuxt or Vue.js | Up to 60% OFF + bonuses | Ends 3 Dec | ✅ |

 ## Courses

-Level up your skills with software engineering and developers courses on React, JavaScript, CSS and more.
-Learn from industry experts with these Black Friday discounts on courses.

 | **Name** | **Description**| **Deal details** | **Validity** | **Latest** |
 | :- | :- | :- | :- | :- |